Highoshi/bit-brains-eip-/eips/eip-0004-cerebral-evolution-and-minting.md

 This EIP defines the Cerebral NFT layer within the Bit Brains ecosystem.
 Cerebrals function as the primary interface for staking, reward distribution, identity signaling, and future autonomous intelligence development.

-This proposal establishes the structure, purpose, reward pathways, phase progression, and expansion mechanics of the Cerebral layer.
+This proposal establishes the structure, purpose, reward pathways, phase progression, expansion mechanics, and royalty routing for the Cerebral layer.

 ---